courjimen/New-Eventonica/Readme.md

 #  Eventonica App
-This project is a fullstack app that displays events in different cities.
+This project is a fullstack app that displays fragrant body butters with different scents.

 ## Table of Contents
 1. [Installation Instructions](#installation)